Eileen Agar

-Eileen Forrester Agar RA (1 December 1899 – 17 November 1991) was a British-Argentinian painter and photographer associated with the Surrealist movement.
+Eileen Forrester Agar RA (1 December 1899 – 17 November 1991) was an Argentine-British painter and photographer associated with the Surrealist movement.

 Biography

 Agar was born in Buenos Aires, to a Scottish father and American mother.
-Her father was the head of a family business selling windmills and other agricultural machinery to Argentina.
+Her father was the head of a family business selling windmills and agricultural machinery to Argentina.
 At a young age, Agar became fascinated by pictures by Edmund Dulac and Arthur Rackham.
 Before attending school, she grew up in her family villa, Quinta la Lila, learning from her nanny and a French governess.
 Agar describes her childhood as being "full of balloons, hoops and St Bernard dogs".
 The family travelled to Britain approximately every two years during her childhood.

 Aged six, Agar was sent to England to a private school in Canford Cliffs.
 At her second school, Heathfield School, Ascot, Agar's teacher, Lucy Kemp-Welch, encouraged her to continue to develop her art.
 In 1914, at the onset of World War I, Agar was sent away to Tudor Hall, then in Kent, to avoid the hardships of war.
 The music master, Horace Kesteven, introduced Agar to various artists, in particular, Charles Sims, who exposed her to some of Paul Nash's early works.
 Of her time with Sims, Agar said: "I found myself in a milieu of art where art was a valued part of daily life".

 Before the war ended, Agar attended the Demoiselles Ozanne finishing school to improve her French, and took weekly oil painting lessons at the Byam Shaw School of Art in Kensington.
 Agar found the Byam Shaw too academic and pleaded with her family to allow her to look elsewhere to continue her schooling.
 That infuriated her mother and, after an argument with her parents, Agar noted in her diary that she got up early, ate lunch with her sisters, packed her bags, and departed from Paddington station.
 She left a note for her parents stating that she was on her way to Truro and St Mawes, where she would stay with family friends, the De Kays.